 Services We Provide

-Early Intervention Therapies include Physiotherapists (PT), Occupational Therapists (OT) and Speech Language Pathologists (SLP).
-Early Intervention therapists help families with questions about their child’s development in the following areas:
+Physiotherapists (PT), Occupational Therapists (OT) and Speech Language Pathologists (SLP) provide Early Intervention Therapies.
+These therapists answer questions about child development in the following areas:

-• Participation in daily activities such as mealtimes, bath times, dressing and play
+• Daily activities like mealtime, bath time, dressing and play

 • Connecting with others through play